-Switzerland v New Zealand team news and updates
+Co-hosts New Zealand out of Women's World Cup

 Post update

-Catherine Bott (New Zealand) wins a free kick in the defensive half.
+Katie Bowen (New Zealand) wins a free kick in the defensive half.

 Post update